FFrabetti/Cooperative-container-migration/docs/stateful migration.md

 Because of this, we expect applications to write to the Container layer just temporary files, like cached objects or support files to otherwise memory-intensive operations, or anyway accessory files not vital to the service, possibly related to cross-cutting concerns like logging.

 In this scenario, one may say that the Container layer should **not** be migrated in the first place; the container image, in fact, should contain all the information needed for the service to work.
-Despite this will be the case of many applications, we try to address the problem of migrating it for those cases in which preserving the Container layer content across migrations is required.
+Despite this will be the case for many applications, we try to address the problem of migrating it for those cases in which preserving the Container layer content across migrations is required.

 ### docker commit ###
 One option is to use [`docker commit`](https://docs.docker.com/engine/reference/commandline/commit/) to create a new image from the migrating container, complete of the changes written in the Container layer "committed" into a read-only layer at the top of the newly formed image.
 Migrating it to the destination, at this point, is no different from a stateless migration.